ayrbox/summitwealth/src/contents/buy-to-let.md

 ---
 title: Buy to let and company BTL
 path: /buy-to-let-and-componey-btl
+category: 'Mortgage/Loans'
 ---

 Whether it’s your first Buy to Let property, growing your portfolio or seeking advice on Limited Company purchases, Summit Wealth will be able to discuss and present all the options available to you.

 Over the years buying property has become a suitable alternative to many other, more traditional forms of investments.Recent regulatory changes has made buy to let property investment a much tougher prospect than it once was.
 Summit Wealth will be able to guide your through the process and select the most suitable buy to let mortgage for